Tests and estimation strategies associated to some loss functions: The -estimator and its risk bound on a model

 In the common situation where $D(\overline \gP)$ can be bounded by some quantity $D_{n}$, independently of $\overline \gP$, we may derive from Theorem~\ref{thm-main02} an upper bound for the risk of the form

 for some positive constant $C$ depending on $a_{0},a_{1},a_{2}$ and the choice of $\epsilon$.
-In density estimation, if $\gP\et=(P\et)\on$ with $P\et\in\overline{\sM}$ and $D_{n}$ is independent of $n$, we {conclude} that the minimax rate over $\overline{\sM}$ with respect to the loss $\ell$ is not larger than $1/n$ (up to a numerical constant).
+In density estimation, if $\gP\et=(P\et)\on$ with $P\et\in\overline{\sM}$ and $D_{n}\le D$ for all $n$, we {conclude} that the minimax rate over $\overline{\sM}$ with respect to the loss $\ell$ is not larger than $1/n$ (up to a numerical constant).
 This is {a substancial} improvement over inequality~\eref{eq-BornRisk2} which is solely based on Assumption~\ref{Hypo-1}.